Business Management

 Learning Outcomes:

-Upon completing this course, students can confidently and competently - Explain the links between theory and practice - Analyze corporate problems and select applicable management approaches - Understand theory and management concepts more comprehensively to explain how to identify and assess management approaches for a situation at hand - Select the appropriate management approach for successful problem solving - Derive from a management approach which framework conditions need to apply for its implementation so it can be executed successfully - Understand the metatheoretical considerations that support a successful reconstruction - Know different forms of organization development and link them to the appropriate management approaches - Achieve practical implementation and acceptance of management approaches - Detect and eliminate "blind spots" in managerial considerations and, accordingly, finetune management approaches to meet the situation at hand.
-The competencies acquired in this course go beyond accepting the simple relation between application/tools, management approaches/managerial key performance indicators, as applying these tools comes with certain requirements: a metatheoretical analysis suggests that applying tools requires structuring and translating data, information, knowledge and interpretation so that students develop and refine their analytical and assessment skills along with their systemic thinking when deriving the application of management approaches.
+Upon completing this course, alumni can confidently and competently - Explain the links between theory and practice - Analyze corporate problems and select applicable management approaches - Understand theory and management concepts more comprehensively to explain how to identify and assess management approaches for a situation at hand - Select the appropriate management approach for successful problem solving - Derive from a management approach which framework conditions need to apply for its implementation so it can be executed successfully - Understand the metatheoretical considerations that support a successful reconstruction - Know different forms of organization development and link them to the appropriate management approaches - Achieve practical implementation and acceptance of management approaches - Detect and eliminate "blind spots" in managerial considerations and, accordingly, finetune management approaches to meet the situation at hand.
+The competencies acquired in this course go beyond accepting the simple relation between application/tools, management approaches/managerial key performance indicators, as applying these tools comes with certain requirements: a metatheoretical analysis suggests that applying tools requires structuring and translating data, information, knowledge and interpretation so that alumni develop and refine their analytical and assessment skills along with their systemic thinking when deriving the application of management approaches.

 Superior module: